Math Calculators

 Which fraction is equivalent to \$\frac{2}{3}\$: \$\frac{12}{18}\$ or \$\frac{12}{19}\$?

-To answer this question, we need to check the cross products of two pairs of fractions:
+To solve this, we must compare the cross products for both pairs of fractions:

 $$\frac{2}{3}\ and\ \frac{12}{18}$$